miguelmota/ethereum-development-with-go-book/en/signature-verify/README.md

 fmt.Println(matches) // true
 ```

-There's also the `SigToPub` method which does the same thing expect it'll return the signature's public key in the ECDSA type.
+There's also the `SigToPub` method which does the same thing except it'll return the signature's public key in the ECDSA type.

 ```go
 sigPublicKeyECDSA, err := crypto.SigToPub(hash.Bytes(), signature)